We are independent solicitors: 100% focused on getting the best outcome for our clients

 You should not have to return to work before you are fully recovered, even if you are not going to receive sick pay from your employer.
 Indeed, doing so can aggravate and prolong an injury.
 The financial compensation to which you are entitled will not give you back your health, but it will make it easier to get back on your feet and obtain the best possible treatment for your condition without loss of earnings.

-That is why we offer representation on a no win no fee basis.
 We believe that justice should be available to all and that no one should be left out of pocket (win or lose) by pursuing a legitimate claim for damages.
 If your claim is successful, we will recover our costs from the other side.
-You will retain 100% of the compensation that we obtain on your behalf.
-In the unlikely event that it is unsuccessful, there will be no fee to pay.

 Personal injury law is complex, but by entrusting your case to us you can ensure that you obtain the optimum result in a reasonable period of time.
 We are fully independent professionals, only interested in obtaining the compensation that you deserve.